Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: The CASTOR Filters and Error Budget

-The shot noise estimate given in Equation~\ref{shot noise error} assumes that noise is due entirely to emission from discrete sources.
-This underestimates the error since the intensity map will also have contributions from diffuse emission due to sources below the detection limit of spectroscopic tracer catalogs.
-Although undetected sources are fainter than those present in the catalogs, they may match or exceed the aggregate brightness of the detected sources by being more numerous.
-Direct photometric measurements with New Horizons have found that up to 30-50$\%$ of background photons may be associated with a diffuse component \citep{lauer2020new}.
-However, this estimate does not allow for a clean separation between extragalactic and galactic contributions, where only the former would contribute to our shot noise estimate.
-Given the deeper spectroscopic catalogs we consider and that the fluctuations in the map due to variance scale with the smaller bias of faint tracers, we expect the overall effect of neglecting the contributions of diffuse sources to be a larger effect for current than for future surveys.
-This leads us to expect that, with the improved depth of future spectroscopic catalogs, neglecting the diffuse component in our analytic approach will lead to only a small underestimate of the total noise amplitude.
+The shot noise estimate given in Equation~\ref{eqn: flux_weighted_counts} assumes that noise is due entirely to emission from discrete sources.
+That is, we neglect the variance in estimating the flux from an intensity map discretized due to the finite resolution of an observed intensity map.
+This underestimates the error since the intensity map will also have contributions from diffuse emission due to extra-galactic sources below the detection limit of spectroscopic tracer catalogs.
+Given the deeper spectroscopic catalogs we consider, we expect the overall effect of neglecting the contributions of diffuse sources to be a larger effect for current than for future surveys.
+This leads us to expect that, with the improved depth of future spectroscopic catalogs, neglecting the diffuse extra-galactic component in our analytic approach will lead to only a small underestimate of the total noise amplitude.

+It is important to note that our definition of the map bias, $b_{im}$, encodes that the observed map intensity $J_{Y}$ is a biased tracer of the underlying matter density field.
+As a result, the estimate of the shot noise in Equation~\ref{eqn: flux_weighted_counts} is a bias weighted estimate.
+Since dim and diffuse sources will be less clustered than more massive sources that produce a greater observed intensity, we expect that the contribution of diffuse sources to the shot noise in the map will be less than the contribution from the discrete sources considered in the cross-correlation.

-The frequency resolution for discrete features of the spectral energy distribution is set by the ratio between the reference catalogue binning $\delta_r$ and the intrinsic clustering scale $\delta_c$ \citep{mnard2013clusteringbased}.
+The frequency resolution for discrete features of the spectral energy distribution is set by the ratio between the reference catalog binning $\delta_r$, in redshift space given by $\Delta z = 0.05$, and the intrinsic clustering scale $\delta_c$ \citep{mnard2013clusteringbased}.
 This is because the clustering scale is a small number when evaluated in redshift space.
 A $5$ Mpc angular separation corresponds to $\Delta z \approx 0.001$ at $z = 0$ and $\Delta z \approx 0.01$ at $z \approx$ 1.
 The signal to noise ratio also increases with the effective survey volume, owing to more tracer objects in the reference catalog.
 Broadband estimates of the SED therefore favor larger survey volumes and hence larger redshift binning.

 For existing spectroscopic catalogs, shot noise is comparable to photometric errors.
 However, improved tracer catalogs reduce uncertainties by a factor of the survey depth, thus requiring improved photometric error control.
 Still broadband tomography may provide advantages over other measurement techniques as these are often limited by the ability to perform a foreground decomposition into galactic and extragalactic components.